Get started with Connect embedded components

 Note

-Not all options (e.g. fonts
+Not all options (for example, fonts

 ) are updatable.
 The supported options for this method are a subset of the options offered in initialize